 Los Medanos College provides a full array of programs and support services to help students achieve their academic, career, and personal goals, including, but not limited to, counseling and guidance, success and retention, transfer and careers, referrals to community resources, financial aid, tutoring and instructional consultations.
 The canvas overview of student learning and support services offers a general synopsis of student services trends over the previous five years, which serve as an informational baseline for the planning of future student services through 2025.
-While Los Medanos College administers many more student services programs than represented in the canvas overview, the summary data presented includes that for which consistent quantitative information over the five previous academic years is available.
+While the Los Medanos College administers many student services programs, the summary data presented in this canvas includes that for which consistent quantitative information over the five previous academic years is available.